freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/react-native/index.md

 ### How to Get Started with React Native

-There are two quick easy ways to get started with React Native.
+There are three quick easy ways to get started with React Native.
 Depending on your situation, one can be a better option for you.

 1. [Create React Native App](https://www.npmjs.com/package/create-react-native-app)- Similar to Create React App it get up in running using the terminal.
 1. [Expo](https://expo.io) - Best for prototyping an app or if it is earlier stage.
-Using Expo you can even create a quick app using drag and drop features from [snack.expo.io](https://snack.expo.io/) in the browser.
+Using Expo you can even create an quick app using drag and drop features from snack.expo.io in the broswer.
+1. [Ignite CLI](https://github.com/infinitered/ignite) - Empowers devleopers to easily create a new React Native app with plug ins.
+Ignite CLI also enables developers to easily setup best practices.